Edmund Husserl: Philosophy of arithmetic and Frege

 Consequently, in intentional activities, even non-existent objects can be constituted, and form part of the whole noema.
-Frege, however, did not conceive of objects as forming parts of senses: If a proper name denotes a non-existent object, it does not have a reference, hence concepts with no objects have no truth value in arguments.
+Frege, however, did not conceive of objects as forming parts of senses: If a proper name denotes a non-existent object, it does not have a reference, hence, concepts with no objects have no truth value in arguments.
 Moreover, Husserl did not maintain that predicates of sentences designate concepts.
-According to Frege the reference of a sentence is a truth value; for Husserl it is a "state of affairs."
+According to Frege, the reference of a sentence is a truth value; for Husserl, it is a "state of affairs."
 Frege's notion of "sense" is unrelated to Husserl's noema, while the latter's notions of "meaning" and "object" differ from those of Frege.

 In detail, Husserl's conception of logic and mathematics differs from that of Frege, who held that arithmetic could be derived from logic.
-For Husserl this is not the case: mathematics (with the exception of geometry) is the ontological correlate of logic, and while both fields are related, neither one is strictly reducible to the other.
+For Husserl, this is not the case: mathematics (with the exception of geometry) is the ontological correlate of logic, and while both fields are related, neither one is strictly reducible to the other.

 Husserl's criticism of psychologism

-Reacting against authors such as J. S. Mill, Christoph von Sigwart and his own former teacher Brentano, Husserl criticised their psychologism in mathematics and logic, i.e. their conception of these abstract and a priori sciences as having an essentially empirical foundation and a prescriptive or descriptive nature.
+Reacting against authors such as John Stuart Mill, Christoph von Sigwart and his own former teacher Brentano, Husserl criticised their psychologism in mathematics and logic, i.e. their conception of these abstract and a priori sciences as having an essentially empirical foundation and a prescriptive or descriptive nature.
 According to psychologism, logic would not be an autonomous discipline, but a branch of psychology, either proposing a prescriptive and practical "art" of correct judgement (as Brentano and some of his more orthodox students did) or a description of the factual processes of human thought.
 Husserl pointed out that the failure of anti-psychologists to defeat psychologism was a result of being unable to distinguish between the foundational, theoretical side of logic, and the applied, practical side.
-Pure logic does not deal at all with "thoughts" or "judgings" as mental episodes but about a priori laws and conditions for any theory and any judgments whatsoever, conceived as propositions in themselves.
+Pure logic does not deal at all with "thoughts" or "judgings" as mental episodes but with a priori laws and conditions for any theory and any judgments whatsoever, conceived as propositions in themselves.